 How to Record a Webinar

-To record a live or pre-recorded webinar, you’ll need a computer with a camera and microphone.
-You must also have webinar software to manage and record your event, share it with attendees, and measure its success.
-No matter how you decide to format your event, you’ll simply click Record when your event begins and Stop Recording when your event ends (or similar commands).
+No matter how you decide to format your webinar, simply click Record when your event begins and Stop Recording when your event ends (or similar commands).

 Speaking of webinar software, let’s look at some of your options.
-Your software is how you’ll host the event, share it with attendees, analyze its performance, and more.
+Your software is how you’ll host the webinar, share it with attendees, analyze its performance, and more.

 Webinar software offers features that streamline all aspects of hosting your event.
 There are many webinar software options available with a range of features and pricing options.
 Here are four options to get you started.